 This brings us to our final day, when we opened our eyes and looked outside a gorgeous blanket of snow awaited us.
 Sure puts you in the Christmas spirit, our last event was with Karl Lohnes so we trucked through the snow to see him.
 Brunch was awaiting us after this course.

 And here is Karl showing us all the wonderful new trends for holiday decorating.
 Karl is a home and decor expert on CTV’s Canada AM plus does a CHUM FM decor report called All About Style with Marilyn Denis.
-Karl has launched his own website call The Karl Lohnes Daily, which celebrates everything to do with home style, food and decor.
 The blues enticed me this year and I have added them to our tree.
 Oh, I am so trendy!!

 Here is our final meal, a glorious brunch like no other.
 There were many stations with freshly carved lamb and ham, or made to order omelets, endless salads and breakfast items like this eggs benedict plus a chocolate fountain, cakes and cookies and more!!
 Truly unbelievable, start to put some cash away now and come to Christmas in November in Jasper next year.
 I would love to be able to attend again.
 There were many people that come again and again with family members and friends and they have made it an annual event.